RU09342/lab-6taking-control-over-your-embedded-life-ardit-thai/Precision Control/README.md

 as we saw our square wave input be integrated into a sawtooth wave output, which was what we expected.

 ### R2R DAC
-An 8 Bit ladder works by splitting every voltage coming in by 2 the power of its significance in the binary number.
-The most significant number is split by 2, the next most is split by 4, and so on.
-So if I were to input 1010, the the first voltage would be split by 2 to the power of 1, because the first 1 (that represents an 8 in decimal) is the most significant.
-Thus, it will contribute half of the incoming voltage.
-In contrast to this, the 3rd most significant 1 (that represents a 2) will be split by 2 to the power of 3.
-Thus, it will contribute an eighth of the incoming voltage.
+An 8 Bit ladder works by using 8 resistors (In our schematic, this refers to the 10k resistors) to split an incoming voltage coming in by 2 to the power of its place in the binary number, counting from left to right.
+The resistor closest to the output is controlled by the most significant bit, or the first bit, and splits the voltage by 2^1, contributing half of the total voltage.
+The resistor farthest from the output is controlled by the least significant bit, or the eighth bit and splits the voltage by 2^8, contributing 1/256 of the total voltage.
+If the binary input was 1001 0001, the output voltage would be the total voltage*(1/2 + 1/16 + 1/256).
+1/2 of the total voltage is being controlled by the first 1, 1/16 of the total voltage is being controlled by the 4th 1, and the final 1/256 of the total voltage is being controlled by the 8th 1.
 The 0s in the binary number are connected to ground, and contribute nothing.
 We built a digital to analog circuit using an 8-bit R2R ladder. <br />
 ![r2r_dac_schem](https://user-images.githubusercontent.com/30231031/32421233-42895d08-c264-11e7-9c85-8ea193d4f999.png)
 <br />